 Lots of body care products have long shelf lives, but soaps, shampoos, and conditioners are going to be used a lot in my house for sure.

 17. Paper products

-These are toilet paper, paper towels, printer and copier paper, napkins, and so much more. think about all of the possibilities of the things you should buy in bulk to save money!
+These are toilet paper, paper towels, copier paper, napkins, and so much more. think about all of the possibilities of the things you should buy in bulk to save money!
 The shelf life is quite long on these products, so go for the big pack!

 Angel Soft 48 mega rolls of toilet paper, lavender = $33, or 21¢ per 100 sheets